top of page

 4. Can You Let Go of Your Creature Comforts?

-This one, we think most people assume they can do no problem, and then get surprised by the ebbs and flows of how this comes into play when traveling full-time.
+This one, we think most people assume they can do no problem and then get surprised by the ebbs and flows of how this comes into play when traveling full-time.

 Living out of one suitcase (full seasonal wardrobes) is quite the challenge.

-Especially if you plan to film videos and take many photos …you’ll be wearing much of the same clothing throughout (unless you plan to shop and change often, which is a possibility, but also another expense to keep in mind).
+Especially if you plan to film videos and take many photos … You’ll be wearing much of the same clothing throughout (unless you plan to shop and change often, which is a possibility, but also another expense to keep in mind).

 It’s really difficult to get things shipped or delivered when you are moving frequently.